2024 Wakeley church stabbing: Stabbing

 The stabbings took place around 7:10 pm in the suburb of Wakeley, 34 km south-west of Sydney CBD.
 An assailant wearing a black jumper entered Christ The Good Shepherd Church on Welcome Street, shouted "Allahu Akbar", and attacked several people with a knife, starting with the presiding bishop Mar Mari Emmanuel, who was preaching and being live-streamed to the internet.
 The attacker approached the pulpit and stabbed Emmanuel repeatedly in the head and upper body.
 The weapon was allegedly a flick knife, banned in Australia, but it was not fully opened.

 In a video released by one of the churchgoers, the teenager can be heard saying Arabic: "If he didn't insult my prophet, I wouldn't have come here".
 Members of the congregation rushed forward to subdue the attacker, and gathered around the victim.
 Eleven ambulances were sent to the church.

 Casualties

 Three people suffered non-life-threatening injuries in the attack: bishop Mar Mari Emmanuel, 53, who was taken to Liverpool Hospital in a serious condition; the hospital was placed under a partial lockdown.
 Two men were treated for lacerations suffered in restraining the attacker, including a 39-year-old priest and another man in his 60s.

 Four fingers of the alleged assailant were severed after the attack.
-This was not done deliberately by the crowd but occurred during the ensuing scuffle.
+This occurred during the ensuing scuffle.